nylas/inbox-ios/README.md

 - **For Xcode 6 / iOS 8:** The `Inbox` framework target is an **Xcode 6 "Cocoa Touch Framework"**.
 This means that you need Xcode 6 to compile the framework, and it can only be used in apps that target iOS 8 and above.
 We anticipate that Xcode 6 will be out of beta before the widespread release of the Inbox hosted service, and plan for this to eventually be the only version of the framework.

+**All of the sample projects included with the Inbox framework use the Xcode 6 "Cocoa Touch Framework", and require the Xcode 6 beta.**

 #### Testing & Linting